Mabach1/jbk/README.md

 In this example we're decompressing file `out.jbk`, back into a TGA file `decompressed.tga`

 ## Attention
 There are two different possible implementation of JBK algorithm.
-You can see the difference your self by building the application with the `COMPRESS_OVER_U8_MAX`.
+You can see the difference your self by building the application with the `COMPRESS_OVER_U8_MAX`. <br>

+The difference is in the 'length' calculation.
+When we're compressing we take a pixel and compare it with the one next to it.
+If they're similiar, we increase the 'length' of the first pixel and compare it to the next one in the sequence.
+The issue arise when we reach length of 255, since this is the maximum of 8-bit integer which we use to store the length.
+In the first version of program, when we exceed the value of 255 the next pixel is the current one that was being compared, with the `COMPRESS_OVER_U8_MAX` the next pixel is the same as the original one.

 ## Resources
 * [Introduction To Programming Scripts](https://mrlvsb.github.io/upr-skripta/c/aplikovane_ulohy/tga.html?highlight=tga#tga)